lightjiao/Entitas.Generic/README.md

 > If you use Unity 2022.2 or more, Entitas VisualDebug may have BUG, see this: [sschmid/Entitas#1067 (comment)](https://github.com/sschmid/Entitas/issues/1067#issuecomment-1623734894)

-## How to install?
-Download and put this project in your unity Asset directory.

 ## Code sample
 -  There is a simple .Net6 sample in Entitas.Generic.Sample directory.